 Bootleg was a sub label of Fable that was run by Brian Cadd.
 However, the number sequences were included in the Fable numbering (FB for Fable and BL for Bootleg), so the combined output is included here.
 Rainbird (RB) and Crystal Clear (CC) were further sub labels.

 All four labels concentrated on local artists with a strong Country and Western slant.
 However, there were plenty of oddities such as a ‘Chipmunk’ version of Daddy Cool by Drummond, comedian Luigi Risotto’s songs, the well known Victorian football themes, and Mike Brady’s Up There Gazaly.
 Most local production work seems to have been undertaken at studios of another former W & G employee Bill Armstrong.
+There are a few Fable International releases by U.S.A., Canadian, and British artists.

 Although Ron Tudor is still involved to some degree with the music busines, Fable was sold to the Image record group in 1984.
-Tudor claimed that the diffiant refusal to join the radio ban of 1970 (record companies refused to give their records to radio stations for promotion because they claimed they should be being paid for fair use of their music) helped establish the Fable label but ultimately led to its demise as it had difficulty with long term distribution of its products.
-The Fabel music publishing still exists.
+Tudor claimed that his diffiant refusal to join the radio ban of 1970 (record companies refused to give their records to radio stations for promotion because they claimed they should be being paid for fair use of their music) helped establish the Fable label but ultimately led to its demise as it had difficulty with long term distribution of its products.
+The Fable music publishing business still exists.

 See Milesago for more information.